reallygooday/60daysofudacity/README.md

 ## *60 DAILY DIGESTS OF THE REMARKABLE INTELLECTUAL ADVENTURE*

 The immensity of the Secure and Private AI subject is infinite.
 Every day of the #60daysofudacity had many questions of interest, but there was no day that did not reflect the community influence.
 I had been privileged to be a part of it.
 The Udacity community rendered help far beyond any expectations.
 For #60daysofudacity to happen, I had been dependent on other Udacity Scholars.
 It made all the difference between the steady learning progress and confusion.
-Many tireless Udacity Scholars provided me with invaluable assistance combined with priceless encouragements and countless ideas.
-My appreciation is boundless.
+Many Udacity Scholars provided me with invaluable assistance combined with encouragement and countless ideas.

 ____